bojand/fsto-2018-grpc/slides.md

 - Alternatively Envoy's gRPC-JSON transcoder filter can be used to allow a RESTful JSON API client to send requests to Envoy over HTTP and get proxied to a gRPC service.

-- There are

-- Neither solution provide BiDi streaming support
+- There are intricacies with how both handle streaming and neither solution provide BiDi streaming support

 ---